Lucky lumber: Rosario's hot bat leads Braves to Series - WHIZ News

-ATLANTA (AP) — Eddie Rosario talked the other day about his lucky lumber, which started to heat up with a four-hit night in mid-September.
+ATLANTA (AP) — Eddie Rosario talked the other day about his lucky lumber, a 33 1/2-inch, 31-ounce Chandler Bat that started to heat up with a four-hit night in mid-September.

-“I’ve been using that bat that I hit for the cycle with and it has not disappointed,” he said after his second four-hit game of the NL Championship Series.
-“Man, this bat has not let me down yet.”

-Well, he topped that on Saturday night, becoming MVP of the NL Championship Series.

 Less than three months after he was traded by Cleveland, which sent the Braves money to take him away, the 30-year-old outfielder had six multi-hit games against the Dodgers.
 He hit .560 (14 for 25) with three homers and nine RBIs, giving him a 1.040 slugging percentage and 1.647 OPS.

-Note: This story has been corrected to note that Rosario uses a bat from Chandler Bats, not Louisville Slugger.